nblilili/Learn-vuepress/docs/en/05_video_live/04_basic_func/00_dev_environment/iOS.md

 6. Set Enable Bitcode to NO

-    Enter Target -\Build Settings -\Enable Bitcode in the project and set this item to NO.
+    Enter Target \Build Settings \Enable Bitcode in the project and set this item to NO.

 7. Set the parameters of Other Linker Flags to -ObjC

-    Go to Target -\Build Settings -\Other Linker Flags in the project and add -ObjC to this item.
+    Go to Target \Build Settings \Other Linker Flags in the project and add -ObjC to this item.

 8. Set Preprocessor Macros